-To enter the rodeo fill out an entry form found below or under Forms & permits.
-Entries are limited.
-Mail forms to Levan Town Hall P.O.
-Box 40, Levan Utah 84639.
-You can also drop off your entries in the Town Hall drop off box on the north side of the building.
-Payment options: Mail check or money order with registration form or call the Town Hall (435) 623-1959 to take credit cards/debit cards over the phone.
-For questions about the rodeo please contact Tate Shepherd 435-610-0203 Or Kylee Taylor at 435-610-0253.
+To enter the any event fill out an entry form found below.
+Entries are limited for the Ranch Rodeo and Team Roping.
+To submit entry forms you can mail forms to Levan Town Hall P.O.
+Box 40, Levan Utah 84639, drop off your entries in the Town Hall drop off box on the north side of the building, or email them to [email protected] Payment options: Mail check or money order with registration form or call the Town Hall (435) 623-1959 to take credit cards/debit cards over the phone.
+For registration call Jessica Shepherd 435-262-0254.
+For questions about the rodeo please contact Tate Shepherd 435-610-0203 or Kylee Taylor at 435-610-0253.
 You can also follow us on facebook at Levan Rodeo for all updates.

 Rodeo Entry Forms: